Skip to content

 • Meet regularly (for example, once a month) to establish and foster a career development plan and to assess important aspects of the postdoctoral trainee’s progress.

-• Serve as a professional resource advise them about the job market and help facilitate connections.
+• Serve as a professional resource, advise them about the job market, and help facilitate connections.

 • Promote ethical standards for conducting research, including compliance with all institutional and federal regulations.